George Brett (1999)

 In 1978, Brett led the American League in doubles with 45 and in 1979, he led the league in hits with 212 and in triples with a career high of 20.
 He led AL third basemen in assists with 373 in 1979.
 That year, he won his first Baseball Digest Player of the Year award.

 Brett won the American League MVP award, the batting title, and the first of three Silver Slugger awards in 1980.
 That season he batted a career high .390 with 175 hits, 33 doubles, 24 home runs, 118 RBIs, and 15 stolen bases in 117 games.
 He led the AL in hits, on-base percentage with .454, and OPS with 1.118.
-In 1980, Brett won his second Baseball Digest Player of the Year awards, the Sporting News Player of the Year award, and the Hutch award.
+In 1980, Brett won his second Baseball Digest Player of the Year award, the Sporting News Player of the Year award, and the Hutch award.

 In the strike shortened 1981 season, Brett batted .314 with 109 hits, 27 doubles, and 43 RBIs in 89 games.
 He had another strong season the following year.
 He finished the 1982 season with 166 hits, 32 doubles, 21 home runs, 82 RBIs, 51 strikeouts to 71 walks, and a .301 batting average in 144 games.